mor-1/evaluation-guide/content/evaluation-guide/what-is-mendix.md

 With Mendix, development is visual from start till finish, making sure the customer is engaged and requirements are always aligned, right from the get go and throughout the development cycle.
 To avoid developers getting stuck, Mendix has made sure that any model is extensible: in this way highly specific application features and low-level optimizations can be built without sacrificing the benefits of model driven development.

-Read section [Developing in Mendix](app-lifecycle/developing-in-mendix) to discover all these capabilities.

-### 2.3 Testing

 The Mendix Platform provides development teams with an extensive toolset with extension points to set up effective quality assurance with efficient test automation.
-In the section [Test Automation & Quality Assurance](/app-lifecycle/test-automation-qa), you will learn more about capabilities how Mendix *automatically checks for consistency* to prevent technical errors in the application with real-time error checking, visual debugging, Automated Testing and CI/CD.

-The Mendix Platform contains an integrated automated quality governance tool called Application Quality Monitor (AQM), which *monitors the quality during operation*.
+The platform contains an integrated automated quality governance tool called Application Quality Monitor (AQM), which monitors the quality during operation.
 AQM offers a dashboard that provides instant insight into the quality of the application models that you are building and provides insight on the right granularity of apps and microservices.

+To discover more about all these capabilities, see [Developing in Mendix](app-lifecycle/developing-in-mendix).

-### 2.4 Deploying
+### 2.4 Deployment & Operations

 Mendix provides all the cloud deployment options you need and is fully optimized for compatibility with the latest cloud platforms and technologies.
 Running and deploying your Mendix app is easy, fast, and flexible.
 The ability to deploy with one click *to any cloud environment or on-premise* directly from Mendix's app modeling environment enables developers with any background to bring applications to their users.
-Read more in the [Deplopyment](/app-capabilities/deployment) section about why cloud technology is at the core of the Mendix Platform.
+Read more in the [DevOps Overview](/app-lifecylce/devops-overview) about why cloud technology is at the core of the Mendix Platform.

-### 2.5 Controling

-With Mendix, security, performance, scalability, and governance are built in.
-This means that the business can be enabled while IT stays in control.

-{{% todo %}}[**ADAM: do you know where we can link to from this section?**]{{% /todo %}}

-## 3 Who Uses Mendix?

-Mendix helps the world's largest organizations create innovative applications at speed and scale.
-Explore some of our [customer success stories](https://www.mendix.com/our-customers/).

-There are more than 60,000 Mendix community members ready to help you.
-Visit the [Mendix Community site](https://developers.mendix.com/) to explore content, ask questions, and enroll at the Mendix Academy.

-{{% todo %}}[**Write new section [PRIO2]: 3 How Does Visual Modeling Work?**]{{% /todo %}}